Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - **Typography**

-  - The Raleway font is used throughout the whole website with Sans Serif as the fallback font if for any reason the font isn't being imported into the site correctly.
-Raleway belongs to the sans-serif typeface family and which is clean and elegant, making it a good choice for web design.
+  - The main font used throughout the site is 'Raleway' belongs to the sans-serif typeface family and is clean and elegant, making it a good choice for web design.

+  - Ranchers font has been used for the 'BRITbrAIN' logo due to the comparison with the brain and it being a good pairing with Raleway.

+  - Sans Serif as the fallback font if for any reason the font isn't being imported into the site correctly.

 #### Wireframes